 Services or non VISA requirements, please go to the bottom for further information)

-1. Appointment letter or other instructions that you received from the U.S. Government or your legal adviser that show your alien/case number/MTL number.
+1. Appointment letter (in paper format) or other instructions that you received from the U.S. Government or your legal adviser that show your alien/case number/MTL number.

 If you are pregnant bring a note from your doctor confirming the pregnancy and indicating the estimated date of delivery.

 History of any operations or hospital admissions

 All of your immunization records confirmed by your doctor and up to date as per the requirements detailed on the Immunization information page.

 If you are being treated for any medical or psychiatric condition, please bring as much documentation as possible.

 Any history of diseases of public health significance like tuberculosis, leprosy, syphilis, HIV and other sexually

 Proof of treatment in written form from your doctor for these diseases.